p4lang/p4c/license-details/README.md

 executables are released, with no copyleft obligation for those companies to release their back end source code.

-This is allowed,, because p4c source files published in the https://github.com/p4lang/p4c repository are licensed under the Apache 2.0 license.
+This is allowed, because p4c source files published in the https://github.com/p4lang/p4c repository are licensed under the Apache 2.0 license.
 This license was chosen for multiple reasons, but in part to enable companies to do this.
 It is the P4 Consortium's intent